notfed/everett.identity.pub/README.md

 ### Motivation

-The [many-worlds interpretation of quantum mechanics](https://en.wikipedia.org/wiki/Many-worlds_interpretation) says that the universe evolves deterministically according to the [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).
+The [many-worlds interpretation of quantum mechanics](https://en.wikipedia.org/wiki/Many-worlds_interpretation) says that the universe is, and only is, a vector in Hilbert space evolving deterministically according to the [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).

-So where does [quantum randomness](https://en.wikipedia.org/wiki/Wave_function_collapse) come from?
-Well, to put it simply, many-worlds says that this "randomness" is an illusion due to there being multiple versions of "you".
-This is a visual aid to help you see that for yourself.
+So why does a [quantum coin flip](https://en.wikipedia.org/wiki/Quantum_coin_flipping) seem random?
+Well, to put it simply, many-worlds says that this "randomness" is an illusion, and that actually, for each coin flip, the world branches into two worlds: one where you see a "heads", and one where you see a "tails".

 ### What am I looking at?

 - Cells represent worlds
-- Each world branches (i.e., divides) into two worlds just below it:
+- Each world branches into two worlds just below it:
     - A green world, representing heads
     - A blue world, representing tails
 - You are `𖨆`.
 (Your cursor.)